bigmistqke/netwerk/README.md

 ## Main ideas

 - compilation:
-  - minimal to no runtime
-  - compile networks to javascript function-strings while editing
+  - compile networks to javascript functions while editing
   - analysis:
     - static branches get resolved / collapsed (see how the compiled code starts with a single value)
     - calculations that are accessed multiple times are cached (see `__node__`)